 About the Report

 This report examines the efforts of collective civic action to combat corruption and advance transparency, accountability, and good governance in Kenya.
-Derived from a co-design workshop; interviews with Kenyan activists and civil society organization leaders, government officials, journalists, and academics; and desk research, the report was supported by the Program on Nonviolent Action at the United States Institute of Peace.
+Based on a co-design workshop, desk research, and interviews with Kenyan activists and civil society organization leaders, government officials, journalists, and academics, the report was supported by the Program on Nonviolent Action at the United States Institute of Peace and by USAID’s Center of Excellence on Democracy, Human Rights, and Governance.

 About the Authors